 The North Taurid meteors derive their name from the constellation Taurus the Bull.
 If you trace the paths of the Taurid meteors backward, you’ll see they appear to radiate from near the famous Pleiades star cluster of this constellation on the peak nights of the North Taurid meteor shower.

-After moonset, a dark sky highlights the Bull – the radiant point for the North Taurid meteors – in all his starlit majesty.
+On a moonless night, a dark sky highlights the Bull – the radiant point for the North Taurid meteors – in all his starlit majesty.
 Taurus contains many noticeable stars – plus two star clusters – and is pretty easy to spot.
 The Bull appears over the eastern horizon by around 8 p.m. and is highest up in the sky around 1 a.m.